-SOGL Replacement Reserve Requirements.
+SOGL RR Requirements.
 The Workgroup discussed the RR requirements defined under SOGL.
 In reviewing Article 161 RR and the minimum technical requirements it was confirmed that the Replacement Reserve providers shall:

 - have a connection to only one reserve connecting TSO; - be activated/deactivated according to a set-point received from the reserve instructing TSO; - ensure that the RR activation of the RR providing units within a reserve providing group can be monitored.
-For that purpose, the RR provider shall be capable of supplying to the TSO real-time measurements of the connection point or another point of interaction agreed;

-- fulfil the RR availability requirements as specified by the TSO; and - inform the TSO about a reduction of the actual availability or a forced outage of its RR providing unit/group as soon as possible
+For that purpose, the RR provider shall be capable of supplying to the TSO real-time measurements of the connection point or another point of interaction agreed; - fulfil the RR availability requirements as specified by the TSO; and - inform the TSO about a reduction of the actual availability or a forced outage of its RR providing unit/group as soon as possible when connected in the distribution network, the RR provider shall be capable of supplying to the DNO availability and activation information in real-time if required

-As part of the early feedback for the Workgroup it was pointed out that although Article 161 does not include references to DNOs/DSOs a further requirement at pre-qualification should be included, namely:
+As part of the early feedback on this Workgroup Report it was pointed out that although Article 161 does not include references to DNOs/DSOs a further requirement at pre-qualification should be included, namely: